Richard-Bensley-Ltd/TheSuite/training/training.md

     select * from my_table\G

-Databases and tables are directories and file son disk!
+Databases and tables are directories and files on disk!
 By default InnoDB uses a file per-table, `innodb_file_per_table=1`.
+The data is located at `datadir`:

+    ls -aslh $(mariadb -NBe "select @@datadir")

 Insert and read the data from another database schema: